signalfx/signalfx-agent/docs/imm-otel.md

 ## Deploy an OpenTelemetry Collector for SignalFx

-Introduction here

-### How OpenTelemetry Collector works

-After installing the SignalFx Smart Agent on each host, you can optionally deploy an OpenTelemetry Collector in each datacenter/region/cluster where traced applications run.
+After installing the SignalFx Smart Agent on each host, you can deploy an OpenTelemetry Collector in each datacenter/region/cluster where traced applications run.
 In general, an OpenTelemetry Collector should receive data from the SignalFx Smart Agent.

 The OpenTelemetry Collector uses pipelines to receive, process, and export trace data with components conveniently known as receivers, processors, and exporters.
 Set up pipelines with services.
 You can also add extensions that provide an OpenTelemetry Collector with additional functionality, such as diagnostics and health checks.
 The OpenTelemetry Collector has two versions: a [core version](https://github.com/open-telemetry/opentelemetry-collector "Core Version") and a [contributions version](https://github.com/open-telemetry/opentelemetry-collector-contrib "Contributions").
 The core version provides receivers, processors, and exporters for general use.
 The contributions version provides receivers, processors, and exporters for specific vendors and use cases.